Fool for Love (1985 film): Filming

 Altman originally intended for a $5–6 million budget, though the final production budget amounted to approximately $2 million.
 The film was shot on location in Santa Fe and Las Vegas, New Mexico, with principal photography beginning on May 13, 1985.
 Altman chose to shoot the film in the Santa Fe area so that Shepard, who resided there, could go home each night after filming.
 Filming lasted approximately eight weeks, with a daily shooting schedule spanning 9:00pm–6:00am, as the film takes place over the course of a single night.

 The motel in which the film is set was constructed over a six-week period, designed by Altman and production designer Steve Altman (his son), and based on real operating motels they photographed while traveling through Albuquerque.
 The motel set was so convincing that tourists and passersby believed it to be a real operating motel.
 After production wrapped, the set was dismantled and removed.

 Karen Evans, a journalist who visited the set and interviewed cast and crew members, described the shoot as "grueling," noting that Shepard often lost patience with the cast and crew members, including becoming angry with Basinger when she forgot lines.

 Post-production

 Altman completed post-production of the film in Paris, where he was shooting a television adaptation of Marsha Norman's play The Laundromat, starring Carol Burnett and Amy Madigan.
 Shepard stated in an interview years after the film's release that he had planned to partake in the post-production process, but that Altman took the film to France where he performed most of the editing himself.

+Music

 Soundtrack

+The soundtrack contains eight songs written and performed by Sandy Rogers, who is Sam Shepard's sister: “Let's Ride”, “It Comes and Goes”, “Go Rosa”, “You Lied Your Way”, “Call Me Up”, “Love Shy”, “First & Last Real Cowboy”, and “Why Wyoming” (co-written with Louise Kirchen).

-Sandy Rogers wrote the soundtrack songs including the title country pop ballad ("Fool for Love"), which later would also appear in the film Reservoir Dogs and on its soundtrack album release.
+Rogers also wrote a song called “Fool for Love” for the movie, but it was declined by Altman.
+The song was featured in the film Reservoir Dogs and on its soundtrack album, and later also on Rogers's own album Green Moon (1997).